boldflight/BibleConverter/test_EPUB/output/Job.md

 and why sudden fear terrifies you,
 [11] why it is so dark you cannot see, and why a flood of water covers you.

+[12] “Is not God on high in heaven?
 And see the lofty stars, how high they are!
 [13] But you have said, ‘What does God know?
 Does he judge through such deep darkness?